K12/Catalyst Medical Research Investigator Training

 Applications for the 2023 K12/Catalyst Medical Research Investigator Training award is open through May 26.
 Review our RFA, Application Components and Process, and FAQs for more information.

 For more information:Email Us

-As of May 1, 2023, the KL2/CMeRIT program will convert to the K12/CMeRIT program.
+As of May 1, 2023, the KL2/CMeRIT program is the K12/CMeRIT program.
 Those applicants who receive an award for the 2023 funding cycle will fall under the new K12 structure, with funding to commence on October 1, 2023.
 Information on the K12 funding mechanism can be found on the NIH website.